Rolex-Bot/Rolex-Bot/README.md

-# ROLEX
+# **ROLEX**

 Rolex is a Security Bot.
-Get all the security factors with only one bot, powerful Anti-nuke system, moderation commands and information commands for free.
+Get all the security factors with only one bot, a powerful Anti-nuke system, moderation commands, and utility commands in just one bot!

-__**Antinuke**__
+🛡️__**Antinuke**__

-~antinuke:- Enable or disable whole Anti-nuke system
+~antinuke:- Enable or disable the whole Anti-nuke system

+~clear-permissions:- Remove dangerous permissions from all roles

 ~punishment:- Changes punishment type.
 Ban/Kick